 Worst State for Unexpected Fees – Hawaii

-Fees can show up in surprising ways.
+Fees can show up in unexpected ways.
 Some states add small charges that, when combined, lead to big surprises and significant additional costs for car buyers.
 For instance, you might see emissions testing, environmental impact fees, or “luxury” surcharges for higher-valued vehicles.
+Hawaii is a prime example, where additional shipping and inspection fees can significantly bump up your total costs, especially for imported vehicles.

-Many states impose environmental taxes to cover stricter emissions regulations, which can quickly add to your bill.
-You may also encounter local or city-based surcharges that hike up the overall cost without much warning.
+Moreover, many states impose environmental taxes to cover stricter emissions regulations, which can quickly add to your bill.
+You may encounter local or city-based surcharges that hike up the overall cost without much warning.
 On top of that, documentation fees can range widely; some states permit higher maximum charges, resulting in a sizable addition to your final invoice.
 Before you finalize your purchase, always ask the dealership for a detailed fee breakdown.
-This extra step helps you avoid nasty surprises at the end of the transaction.
+This extra step helps you avoid surprises at the end of the transaction.

 States without Sales Tax – New Hampshire, Oregon, Montana

-If you’re buying from a dealership or private seller in another state, you may need temporary registration to legally drive your new car home or complete the registration process while waiting for your permanent plates.
+Furthermore, if you’re buying from a dealership or private seller in another state, you may need temporary registration to legally drive your new car home or complete the registration process while waiting for your permanent plates.

 Lastly, remember that if you return home with the vehicle, your own state’s sales tax could still come into play, unless you qualify for a specific exemption.

-If you are considering whether driving your new car home or shipping it home is the better deal, check out Sherpa’s guide on how to ship a car to another state
+If you are thinking whether driving your new car home or shipping it home is the better deal, check out Sherpa’s guide on how to ship a car to another state.

 Best State for Auto Insurance – Maine